brewster1134/atrackt/README.md

   click: $('div#foo')
 ```

-If you need your plugin to accept custom options, you can call the `setOptions` method.
-This will be available in your plugin under the key `options`.
-If your plugin already has default options, the custom options well simply extend over them.
+Call `setOptions` if you need to pass custom options to your plugin.
+This will will set attributes on the `options` object in your plugin.
+If your plugin already has default options set, the custom options well simply extend over them.

 ```coffee
 Atrackt.registerPlugin 'testPlugin',